• Your Vote

 There are three ways to vote.
 Make a plan and, remember, you must vote in the county your are registered.

-Early In-person: Voters in Texas may vote early in person.
-Early voting starts Tuesday, April 22nd and ends on Tuesday, April 29th.
+Early In-person: Voters in San Antonio may vote early in person.
+Early voting starts Tuesday, May 27 and ends on Tuesday, June 3.

 Absentee ballot application: Texas voters may vote by mail if they will be away from their county on Election Day and during the in-person early voting period.
-A vote by mail application for the 2025 May Municipal election must be received by the Elections office by Tuesday, April 22nd.
-The ballot itself must be received by 7pm Election Day.
+The last day to register to vote is May 8.
+The last day to apply for a ballot by mail is May 27.
+A vote by mail application for the 2025 Jun 7 Runoff Election must be received by the Elections office by Tuesday, May 27.
+The ballot itself must be received by 7 p.m.
+Election Day.

 WHERE CAN I VOTE?